The Black Colt: Foal (Osmanov)

 Professor Mahomed-Nuri Osmanovich Osmanov published an Iranian tale titled "Жеребенок" ("Foal").
 In this tale, a man and a wife have a son.
 When he is 8 or 9 years old, the father sends him to school.
 Around the same time, his wife dies and he marries another woman.
 The new step-mother dislikes her step-son, and conspires with a witch ways to kill him.
 Her first attempt is to poison a bowl of food and serve him.
 The boy's pet horse warns him of the threat and he avoids eating the food.
 She repeats the poison plot with a cake, which he also avoids.
 The next attempt is for her to dig up a hole and cover it with a carpet, so that he falls in it.
 This plan is also foiled.
 Tired of her defeats, she consults with the witch again and she suggests someone in the house has been protecting the boy.
 The step-mother deduces it is the horse, and concocts a plan to get rid of him: she conspires with a doctor to feign illness and to ask for horse meat as the only cure for her.
 Her husband agrees to sacrifice his son's horse to get its meat for her, but the horse and the boy also have a plan of their own.
 As the horse is taken to the garden to be put down, it whinnies three times to draw the boy's attention to go out of school.
 The boy hears the whinny, tosses some dust on the mullah's face to distract him, and hurries back home to save his horse.
 He rides the animal and leaps over the assembled crowd and rushes far away from home.
 He meets a humble shepherd and buys from him a goat's stomach to place it in his head.
 He finds work as the king's gardener.
 Some time into his job, he summons his horse to ride alone in the garden.
 The princess sees him from her window and falls in love with the mysterious rider.
 She deduces the rider is the gardener.
 In the suitor selection ceremony, the princess and her elder sisters choose their respective husbands by throwing oranges to the noblemen.
 The youngest princess, however, tosses hers to the gardener.
 The king escorts her and his lowly son-in-law to the stables.
 Later, the king falls ill, and only deer meat can cure him.
 The gardener departs to get some venison, and finds his brothers-in-law in the same mission.
-Wearing rich garments, he introduces himself to the princes and offers them the venison, in exchanging for branding their backs.
+Wearing rich garments, he introduces himself to the princes and offers them the venison, in exchange for branding their backs.